Ghoulsimi07/SAPPI/README.md

 - 1 javascript function to switch between buttons
 - main.py = Flask web application + dynamically get DB info from MongoDB

+TextFiles.zip: All major text file for requirements that can be fed into PatriotAI SAPPI agent.
+Fun Fact!
+SAPPI Patriot AI Agent provided me dummy data from the .txt files (so maybe not "dummy" but "real" data) that I used in MongoDB collection!

 HOW TO RUN: After importing the MongoDB collections, run main.py SPONSOR TRACKS: Microsoft x Cloudforce, RedBull (Best Startup) INTERNAL TRACK: Education